DistributedWeb/ddrive-daemon/README.md

   Seeding:    true
 ```

-*__Note:__ Unless you use the `no-seed` flag, all new drives will be automatically "seeded," meaning they'll be announced on the DWebswarm DHT.
+*__Note:__ Unless you use the `no-seed` flag, all new drives will be automatically "seeded," meaning they'll be announced on the dWeb DHT.
 In the above example, this could be done with `ddrive create ~/DDrive/videos --no-seed`.
 To announce it later, you can run `ddrive seed ~/DDrive/videos`.*

 Equivalently:
 ```